-The aim of this document is to improve health outcomes for people with primary immunodeficiencies (PIDs), also known as inborn errors of immunity, by:
+The aim of this document is to improve health outcomes for people with inborn errors of immunity (IEI), including primary immunodeficiencies (PID), by:

-- Assisting GPs, paediatricians, and other medical specialists to recognise the early signs of PIDs and refer patients to a clinical immunologist to confirm diagnosis and initiate treatment, including immunoglobulin replacement therapy (IRT) if required. - Increasing awareness of IRT options for patients with PIDs, which is given as intravenous immunoglobulin (IVIg) or subcutaneous immunoglobulin (SCIg), and the pros and cons of IVIg versus SCIg.
+- Assisting GPs, paediatricians, and other medical specialists to recognise the early signs of PID and refer patients to a clinical immunologist to confirm diagnosis and initiate treatment, including immunoglobulin replacement therapy (IRT) if required. - Increasing awareness of IRT options for patients with PID, which is given as intravenous immunoglobulin (IVIg) or subcutaneous immunoglobulin (SCIg), and the pros and cons of IVIg versus SCIg.

 Contents Page

-Overview of PIDs 2
+Overview of PID 2

-Early recognition and referral of patients with PIDs 3
+Early recognition and referral of patients with PID 3

-Warning signs of PIDs 4
+Warning signs of PID 4

 IRT for PID 5

 IVIg or SCIg 6

 Resources 10

-This document is based on expert opinion, consensus and publications and reviewed by the ASCIA IRT/PID Working Party.
-Members are listed at www.allergy.org.au/members/committees#wpai

-This document is a source for ASCIA IRT e-training for health professionals which is available at https://immunodeficiency.ascia.org.au This e-training course was developed as part of the National Prescribing Service (NPS) MedicineWise ViP Immunoglobulin project.
+This document is based on expert opinion, consensus and publications, and reviewed by the ASCIA IRT/PID Working Party.
+This document is a source for ASCIA IRT e-training for health professionals which is available at https://traininghp.ascia.org.au.